exercism/go/exercises/concept/weather-forecast-client/.docs/instructions.md

 ## 3. Create a method named TodayWeatherQuery

-`todayWeatherQuery` gets a city name as its argument and returns the result.
+`todayWeatherQuery` gets a city name as its argument and returns the response.
 You must send a `GET` request and attach the name of the city to the main URL for making the query using the template below:
 `"baseUrl/?city={cityName}"`

 ## 4. Create a method named FutureWeatherQuery

-`futureWeatherQuery` gets a city name and an integer as its argument and returns the result for the city's weather in the future.
+`futureWeatherQuery` gets a city name and an integer as its arguments and returns the response for the city's weather in the future.
 You must send a `POST` request, send the integer to get the weather for n-th day in the future, and use the URL rule above.

+## 5. Create a method named WeatherReader

+`WeatherReader` gets an *http.Response and an error as its arguments and returns the result as a string and any possible error encountered.